AutoxingTech/axbot_rest_book/docs/reference/device.md

 ## Saved USB Devices

-Because USB devices may disconnect after shipping.
-This API allows to make a backup of the USB device list.
-It can be used to identify lost devices latter.
+Because USB devices may disconnect after shipping, this API allows to make a backup of the USB device list.
+It can be used to identify lost devices later.

+Save devices:

 ```bash
 curl -X PUT \